ucsb-cs148/w25/_lab/lab02-addendum.md

 ## Team Homework: `.gitignore` and `LICENSE.md`

-Before Thursday's lecture, as a team, please add a `.gitignore` and a `LICENSE.md` to your repo.
+Before Wednesday's lecture, as a team, please add a `.gitignore` and a `LICENSE.md` to your repo.

 The `.gitignore` will depend on your tech stack choice.
 * Create a file called `.gitignore` in the root of your repo